LinetTheFox/BaLiK_EnglishBot-2.0/README.md

 What is it?
 -----------

-This bot allows people learning English to train themselves in learning English words and prepare for the tests on lexics.
+This bot allows people learning English to train themselves in learning English words and prepare for the tests on vocabulary.
 It is performed in a manner similar to the real test - when this "game" goes on the bot keeps track of how many words were given and how many of them were translated correctly.
 This information is given to the user after training.

 Bot commands